-CFOs with operationally oriented backgrounds rather than pure accounting backgrounds will continue to be in demand, and increasingly so, as finance chiefs continues to grow in their role as a strategic partner to the CEO who is integral to the organization’s growth and success.
+CFOs with operationally oriented backgrounds rather than pure accounting backgrounds will continue to be in demand, and increasingly so, as finance chiefs continue to grow in their role as a strategic partner to the CEO who is integral to the organization’s growth and success.

 For example, The Global Treasurer named the FP&A profession as a good place to start if you want to reach the position of CFO.
 This is because the role involves facing change, risk, and thorough analysis, all while guiding the executive team towards improved decision-making.

 "CFOs are now on the front line of technology innovation, and it’s a unique position for them.
 They’re accustomed to driving process innovation, but technology hasn’t always been a part of it.
 With the push for digital transformation, CFOs will be more dependent on data analysis to deliver organizational value.
 This will require them to rethink how they leverage not only technology but people as well." - Terrence McCrossan, Oversight Systems